robnagler/robnagler.github.io/_posts/2025-03-01-Coroutines.md

 We have had numerous failures due to concurrency, most of which are easily explainable in hindsight.
-Debugging consists of staring at logs for hours on end, because the difficult to find defects only occur in prodution, in real-time.
+Debugging consists of staring at logs for hours on end, because the difficult to find defects only occur in production, in real-time.
 They are difficult to reproduce.

 [Over](https://github.com/radiasoft/sirepo/issues/6779)
 [the](https://github.com/radiasoft/sirepo/issues/6572)